spectralcode/OCT-Fundamentals/docs/dynamic_range_compression.md

 ![8-bit Truncated Quantized Logarithmic Depth Profile (A-scan)](images/dynamic_range_compression/truncated_quantized_log_depth_profile_2d.png)

 ## Conclusion
 To visualize both strong and weak reflections within the same depth profile, a logarithmic scale is used to compress the dynamic range.
 Grayscale conversion is then applied to display the log-transformed data on 8-bit screens.
-Min-Max Scaling can improve image contrast by removing noise and making the important areas use the full 8-bit range.
+Min-Max Scaling can improve image contrast by clipping noise and making the important areas use the full 8-bit range.
 However, what is considered noise or important depends on the specific application, so the Min-Max scaling must be adjusted accordingly.

 ## Code
 The code used to generate the plots above can be found here: